 Instructions

-- In a small bowl, combine the butter and 1 tablespoon each of parsley, green onion, and garlic.
-Spoon onto a piece of plastic wrap and form into a small log.
-Twist closed and freeze for 40 minutes, until firm.¼ cup unsalted butter, 3 tablespoons minced parsley, 1 tablespoon minced green onion, 1 tablespoon minced garlic
+- In a small bowl, combine the butter with 1 tablespoon each of parsley, green onion, and garlic.¼ cup unsalted butter, 1 tablespoons minced parsley, 1 tablespoon minced green onion, 1 tablespoon minced garlic

-- Butterfly each chicken breast horizontally, then pound each half to ¼-inch thickness.
+- Butterfly each chicken breast then pound to ¼-inch thickness.
 Season with salt and pepper.4 boneless, skinless chicken breasts, kosher salt, ground black pepper

-- Cut the butter log lengthwise into 4 equal pieces, then place 1 piece in the center of each chicken breast.
+- Cut the chilled butter log lengthwise into 4 equal pieces.
+Then place 1 piece in the center of each chicken breast.

 - Tightly roll up each piece of chicken from the long side, tucking the ends under and securing them with toothpicks.
 Chill for 30 minutes.